v-exec/Elyium/README.md

 - Create map grid + algorithm to determine when to allocate entity location, and tie that to the narration generation.

-- Add entity locations in menu screen.
+- Add entity locations in menu screen + interaction options for when the user is near them.

 - Create save functionality.
 After every narrative sequence, this takes the player and entity stored in the narrative system, as well as all of the entities' last known location.

 - Add startup and transition animations.

-- Make more narrative content, refine narrative system, create main and side 'quests'.
+- Make more narrative content and images, refine narrative system, create main and side 'quests'.